bolaubi/Skreper-WebScraper/README.md

 ## Introduction

 Skreper is a web-based scraping application that focuses on Indonesia ecommerce sites.
-The main goal of scraper is to enable everyone to do data extraction for research and study purposes.
+The main goal of Skreper is to enable everyone to do data extraction for research and study purposes.
 Currently, there are 2 ecommerce sites available for data extraction on Skreper, Tokopedia and Nike Indonesia; more sites are going to be added in the future.

 ## Features